Hierarchical Path: Seven Years War (Main Page) >> Armies >> Wendat People

 Origin and History

-The Wyandot, an Iroquoian-speaking people, were initially established on the north shore of Lake Ontario, from downriver of the source of the Saint-Laurent River, along with three-quarters of the northern shore of Lake Ontario, to the territory of the related Neutral People, extending north from both ends to wrap around Georgian Bay.
+The Wendat, an Iroquoian-speaking people, were initially established on the north shore of Lake Ontario, from downriver of the source of the Saint-Laurent River, along with three-quarters of the northern shore of Lake Ontario, to the territory of the related Neutral People, extending north from both ends to wrap around Georgian Bay.

-In 1609, a chief of the Arendarhonon tribe, went to Québec and concluded an alliance with the French, who designated the Wyandot as the “Huron.”
+In 1609, a chief of the Arendarhonon tribe, went to Québec and concluded an alliance with the French, who designated the Wendat as the “Huron.”
 By that time, their confederacy numbered some 30,000 inhabitants established mainly on Georgian Bay and consisted of:

 - the Attignawantans (People of the Bear)